 3. To do a second search with different criteria, click [More Search Options]

-Boolean Searching: Boolean searching allows you to narrow down your search by using special terms between your keywords.
-This helps you to find what you want quicker and easier.
-To use this in your search, make sure that Boolean Searching is turned on and use your required terms in the keyword field.
-For examples see below:
+To use this you must first enable the Boolean Search function.
+This helps you to find what you want in a quicker and easier way.
+To use this in your search, first make sure that Boolean Searching is turned on and then use your required terms in the keyword field.
+Please see below for examples:

 Boolean Term |